-A complaint regarding an institution or the CPME may be submitted by any individual or entity affected by the action or policy of a college of podiatric medicine, sponsor of a fellowship, sponsor of a residency program, sponsor of continuing education in podiatric medicine, specialty board, or other entity within the purview of the CPME or the CPME itself.
+A complaint may be submitted by any individual or entity affected by the action or policy of a college of podiatric medicine, sponsor of a fellowship, sponsor of a residency program, provider of continuing education in podiatric medicine, specialty board, or other entity within the purview of CPME or CPME itself.
 This may include students, residents, fellows, faculty, administrators, practitioners, patients, employees, or the public.

-Before Filing A Complaint
+Before Filing a Complaint